-- 4. If a new boiler will replace an existing boiler, check for and correct system problems, such as: - System leaks causing oxygen corrosion or heat exchanger cracks from hard water deposits. - Incorrectly-sized expansion tank. - Debris left from existing piping, if not flushed and cleaned with an appropriate cleaner.
+- 4. If a new boiler will replace an existing boiler, check for and correct system problems, such as: - System leaks causing oxygen corrosion or heat exchanger cracks from hard water deposits. - Incorrectly-sized expansion tank.

-1 Determine boiler location (c
+1 Determine boiler location (co)